 Organize large collection of user stories with ease.

 Use User Story Map to organize large collection of user stories with ease.
-Now you can overview, relate and break-down complex software requirements into manageable user activities, user tasks and epics and subsequently to user stories, synchronizing with multiple sprints for team collaborations.
+Overview, relate and break-down complex software requirements into manageable user activities, user tasks and epics and subsequently to user stories, synchronizing with multiple sprints for team collaborations.
 Use four-level story map to deal with scaled agile project, while you can always switch it back to the standard three-level story map structure in a few clicks.

 Store requirements in backlog for classifying, prioritizing, estimating and ready for spike investigation.